GA Application Process

 - Candidates must be in and remain in good standing throughout their employment.
 A student is not in good standing when the student has been found responsible for a student conduct policy violation and as a result is serving a sanction of probation, suspension, or expulsion.
 In addition, students are not in good standing if they are on academic probation.
 Please consult with the Student Handbook for more information about policies related to academics and student conduct.

-Compensation includes the responsibilities outlined in the program position descriptions, including: weekly duties during the Fall 2020 and Spring 2021 semesters, Spring 2020 Training, Fall Pre-Orientation 2020 Training, 2020 Orientation Week, 2021 Winter Break Training, 2021 Spring End of Semester Procedures, and on-going in-service opportunities.
+Compensation includes the responsibilities outlined in the program position descriptions, including: weekly duties during the Fall 2021 and Spring 2022 semesters, Spring 2021 Training, Fall Pre-Orientation 2021 Training, 2021 Orientation Week, 2022 Spring Training, Inclusive Excellence Training, 2022 Spring End of Semester Procedures, and on-going in-service opportunities.
 Each Residential Peer Leader program has specific training dates and responsibilities throughout the year.
 Please be in contact with individual program directors with any questions related to training dates or remuneration.

 The Office of Student Engagement and/or the Dean's Office will need to verify your campus employment eligibility and work aid eligibility with the Student Employment Office and/or The Financial Aid Office.
 This information will not be shared publicly and is necessary for the accuracy of the selection process.
 Employment as a Green Advisor will be reflected in the Financial Aid Award you receive from the College and may alter the component of the original award.
 Students seeking employment as a Diversity Peer Advisor, Green Advisor, or Student Academic Mentor may wish to be in contact directly with the Financial Aid Office with any questions related to student employment and financial aid awards.